XM List of Supported & Banned Countries

 As detailed above, XM operates under the regulation of various financial institutions around the world.
 To recap, XM is licensed by the CySEC, the DFSA in the DIFC, and the FSC in Belize.
 This multi-regulatory framework is one of the reasons why XM has grown into one of the largest brokers in the world.

-For traders residing in countries restricted by XM, several alternative brokers offer similar trading conditions and a wide range of services.
+For traders residing in countries restricted by XM or those simply looking for an alternative broker, several other brokers offer similar trading conditions and a wide range of services.
 Some of these include:

 One of the top alternatives to XM is Pepperstone, which, like XM, offers a wide range of market instruments.
 With this broker, traders have access to over 1,200 CFDs on forex, indices, sector indices, equities, commodities, ETFs, and cryptocurrencies.
 To trade these market products, the broker offers several advanced trading platforms, including MetaTrader 4, MetaTrader 5, cTrader, TradingView, and Pepperstone's proprietary platform.